 "I'll call my manager to get you a special deal"

 Watch what happens when a rep makes this call.
 He steps away, makes a brief call, comes back with a special discount his manager approved just for you tonight.
-He's not calling his manager.
-He's calling his buddy, his wife, or in many cases not calling anyone at all.
-The call is theatre.
+In many reported cases he may not be calling his manager at all.
+Customers and former reps have described the call as a sales technique rather than a genuine approval process.
 It's designed to make the discount feel earned and real and to give you the impression you're getting something exclusive that expires if you don't act now.
 The deal existed before he knocked.

 "We're in a competition, help me win a trip"

 Some reps will tell you they're in a sales competition and signing up today will help them win a prize.
 They may seem genuinely excited or even emotional about it.
 This is a well-known sales technique called the Competition Close.
-In most cases there is no competition.
+In many cases there may be no actual competition — it is widely described as a closing technique rather than a genuine incentive program.
 It's a manufactured emotional appeal designed to make you feel like you're doing someone a personal favour by signing a multi-year monitoring contract.
 You are not.

 "We'll cancel your old contract and pay it off"

-This is one of the most damaging promises a rep can make and one of the most commonly broken.
+This is one of the most damaging promises a rep can make and one of the most reportedly inconsistently honored.
 If you already have an alarm contract, a rep may promise their company will cancel it and pay off whatever you owe.
 Sometimes there is a genuine buyout program.
 Often there isn't.
 Or the conditions aren't explained.
 Or the paperwork gets lost.
 Or the rep who promised it is gone by the time you follow up.
 What happens in practice is that you end up paying two alarm contracts simultaneously.
 Your old company keeps billing because nobody actually cancelled it and your new contract is locked in.
-You're on the hook for both and getting service from neither.
-Before signing anything based on a buyout promise, get the specific terms in writing, signed by the company, not just the rep. Verbal promises at the door are worth nothing.
+Get the specific buyout terms in writing, signed by the company, not just the rep. Verbal promises at the door are worth nothing.

 Signing the Contract For You

-This one sounds impossible but it happens.
+This one sounds impossible but it has been reported by customers.
 Some reps, under pressure to close quickly, will fill out and sign a contract on behalf of the customer without the customer actually reading it.
 You may be handed a tablet or phone and told to just sign here, with every field already populated.
-In some cases customers have reported the rep filling in details while they were distracted.
-By the time the technician arrives to install, you're bound to terms you never read.
 Never let a rep fill in your contract details for you.
 Read every field before you initial or sign anything.
 If they're rushing you through the paperwork, that is a deliberate tactic and a major red flag.

 Preying on the Elderly

-This needs to be said plainly.
-Door-to-door alarm sales teams specifically target neighbourhoods with higher concentrations of older residents.
+Door-to-door alarm sales teams have been reported to disproportionately target neighborhoods with higher concentrations of older residents.
 Elderly homeowners are more likely to be home during the day, more likely to engage politely, and often less familiar with high-pressure sales tactics or the fine print of financial agreements.
 A friendly young person showing genuine concern for an older person's safety can be very convincing.
-If you have an elderly parent or neighbour, tell them about these tactics before summer arrives.
+If you have an elderly parent or neighbor, tell them about these tactics before summer arrives.

 The following is a Vivint order summary shared publicly on Reddit by a real customer.
 It tells a very different story from the $0 down pitch you hear at the door.